Kicksecure/security-misc/README.md

 -   Network Protocols: Wide array of uncommon and legacy network protocols are disabled.

--   Miscellaneous: Disable an assortment other modules such as vivid.
+-   Miscellaneous: Disable an assortment other modules such as those required for amateur radio, floppy disks, and vivid.

 -   Thunderbolt: Disabled as they are often vulnerable to DMA attacks.